NI-Measurement-Plug-Ins/abstraction-layer-python/docs/FAL_in_Measurement_Plug-In.md

-# Creating a FAL for Use in Measurement Plug-Ins
+# Creating a FAL for Use in Measurement Plug-ins

 The Functional Abstraction Layer (FAL) is a higher-level abstraction layer that provides a more functional view of the system.
 It focuses on abstracting the functionality rather than the